anewton1998/rdap_bootstrap_server_gcp/README.md

 * 1.1.1 - Bugfixes to /help and to parsing of IANA files
 * 1.2.0 - Added match_scheme_on_redirect option.
 * 1.2.1 - Fix to using IANA bootstrapping files according to current RFCs

-A pre-built version of is available [here](https://github.com/arinlabs/arin_rdap) for Vagrant users.

 This server is written as a Java servlet and should run in any Java Servlet 3.0 container or higher.
 It should build against Java 6 or higher.